-That’s all great, but how do you winnow out the best monitoring tools in a field of hundreds?
-Today, there are commercial products, freeware tools, and open-source software to choose from.
-While the debate about free versus commercial goes on, there are tried and tested, well-recommended, free network monitoring tools that many network admins swear by.
-I share some of my favorites with you below.
+But how do you find the best network monitoring tools when there are hundreds of commercial products, freeware tools, and open-source software to choose from?
+While the debate about free versus commercial goes on, there are tried and tested, free network monitoring tools that many network admins swear by.
+Below, we will share some of our favorites with you.

-If you choose free or open-source tools over something like NPM, you should check out the following.
-It’s my list of the best free network monitoring tools available today.
+If you do decide to go the free/open-source route, you should check out the following.
+It’s our list of the best free network monitoring tools available today.

-Nagios® is one of the most popular and widely used free network monitoring tools.
+Nagios® is the great-grand-daddy of monitoring tools, with only ping being more ubiquitous in some circles.
 Network admins like Nagios because it does everything.
-Whatever it doesn’t have can be built, or has been built by the Nagios community.
+Whatever it doesn’t have can be built—or more likely, already has been built by incredibly engaged Nagios community.

 There are two versions of Nagios.
-Nagios Core is open source and free, and Nagios XI is a commercial tool based on the Nagios Core but with added features.
+Nagios Core is open-source and free, and Nagios XI is a commercial tool based on the Nagios Core but with added features.
 Nagios is popular due to its active development community and external plug-in support.
 You can create and use external plugins in the form of executable files or Perl® and shell scripts to monitor and collect metrics from every hardware and software used in a network.
 There are plugins that provide an easier and better GUI, address many limitations in the Core®, and support features, such as auto discovery, extended graphing, notification escalation, and more.
-Nagios can be overwhelming for beginners and enterprises that do not have enough IT support staff, but it provides good monitoring powers.
+Nagios can be overwhelming for beginners as well as enterprises that don’t have enough IT support staff, but it provides good monitoring powers.
 For support, users can always get help from the Nagios community, or opt for a commercial support package from Nagios Enterprise.

 If you have the time to invest in learning and mastering this tool, Nagios Core offers good network monitoring capabilities.

-Cacti® is a network monitoring tool that allows you to collect data from almost any network element, including routing and switching systems, firewalls, load balancers, and servers, and put that data into robust graphs.
+Cacti® is another of the monitoring warhorses that has endured as a go-to for network monitoring needs.
+It allows you to collect data from almost any network element, including routing and switching systems as well as firewalls, and put that data into robust graphs.
 If you have a device, it’s possible that Cacti’s active community of developers has created a monitoring template for it.

 Cacti supports SNMP polling, which itself covers a wide range of network devices.
-You can also extend Cacti’s capabilities to use scripts, queries, or commands for data collection, and save it as a template to use for polling other devices for similar data sets.
-Cacti leverages the power of RRDTool which is an open-source data logging and graphing system for storing polled data in the database, and creating graphs from the stored data sets.
-RRDTool’s data consolidation lets you store collected data forever, and is limited only by the size your storage.
-Cacti leveraging on RRDTool has the ability to generate any type of graph for any data set, and the graphing used in Cacti is the standard used by many open-source and commercial tools.
+You can also extend Cacti’s capabilities to use scripts, queries, or commands for data collection, and save it as a template to use for polling other devices for similar datasets.
+Cacti leverages the power of RRDTool, an open-source data logging and graphing system for creating graphs from the stored datasets.
+RRDTool’s data consolidation lets you store collected data forever and is limited only by the size of your storage.
 Cacti also allows you to add multiple users and give them access with or without edit permissions, which is perfect for service providers and enterprises with a large NOC team.

-Wireshark® is an open-source packet analyzer that uses libpcap (*nix) or winpcap (Windows®) to capture packets and display them on its graphical front end, while also providing good filtering, grouping, and analysis capabilities.
-It lets users capture traffic at wire speed, or read from packet dumps and analyze details at microscopic levels.
-Wireshark supports almost every protocol, and has functionalities that filter based on packet type, source, destination, etc. It has the ability to analyze VoIP calls, plot IO graphs for all traffic from an interface, decrypt many protocols, export the output, and lots more.
+Wireshark® is an open-source packet analyzer that uses libpcap (*nix) or winpcap (Windows) to capture packets and display them on its graphical front-end, while also providing good filtering, grouping, and analysis capabilities.
+It lets users capture traffic at wire speed or read from packet dumps and analyze details at microscopic levels.
+Wireshark supports almost every protocol, and has functionalities that filter based on packet type, source, destination, etc. It can analyze VoIP calls, plot IO graphs for all traffic from an interface, decrypt many protocols, export the output, and lots more.

 Wireshark provides unlimited opportunities to study packets, which makes it a solid go-to for network, system, and security admins.